 Researchers know that problems with brain chemistry can contribute to the development of anxiety disorders.
 Certain neurotransmitters (chemical messengers) in the brain involved in anxiety include serotonin, norepinephrine, and gamma-aminobutyric acid (GABA).
 Researchers have also shown that changes in activity in certain areas of the brain are involved in anxiety.
 Many anxiety disorders run in families and likely have a genetic cause.

-Certain medical conditions such as anemia and thyroid problems can also cause symptoms of anxiety.
+Certain medical conditions such as thyroid problems and asthma can also cause symptoms of anxiety.
 As well, other factors such as caffeine, alcohol, and certain medications can cause anxiety symptoms.

 Traumatic life events such as the death of a family member, witnessing a death, war, and natural disasters such as hurricanes and earthquakes may trigger anxiety disorders.